SAP-samples/kyma-runtime-extension-samples/kyma-serverless/fun/readme.md

 ### **Usage**:

+As the focus is on the SSH secure communiction between your github repository and a kyma cluster you may need to have this sample either forked or cloned to your own repository.
-1. fork this public repository to yours or clone this repository and then push it yours
+1. either fork this public repository to yours as a public one or clone this repository to your local dosk and then push it your private/public repository
 2. clone your github repository

 ```